Skip to main content

 What is the Naval Service?

 The Naval Service (NS) is a component of the Irish defence Forces of which the President of Ireland is the Commander and Chief.
-The NS is commanded by Floag Officer Commanding the Naval Service (FOCNS) who is based in Naval HQ at the Naval Base, Haulbowline in Cork Harbour.
+The NS is commanded by Flag Officer Commanding the Naval Service (FOCNS) who is based in Naval HQ at the Naval Base, Haulbowline in Cork Harbour.
 We currently operate eight modern ships, L.É.
 Eithne, L.É.
 Niamh, L.É.
 Róisín, L.É.
 Aisling L.É.
 Aoife, L.É.
 Ciara, L.É.
 Orla, L.É.
 Samuel Beckett, L.É.
 James Joyce, L.É WB Yeats and L.É George Bernard Shaw.
 The prefix L.É. stands for Long Éireannach.
 The NS is the principal sea going agency of the state and is charged with Maritme Defence, Fishery protection, Contraband Interdiction Duties, SAR and enforcing Irish and EU laws/ legislation with the Irish Economic Zone.
 This zones currently extends to 132,000 square miles.
 This area is approximately 5 times the size of Ireland, and amounts to approximately 16% of all EU waters.

 What is the National Maritime College of Ireland?